Origins and Growth of the Derbes Law Firm, LLC

 With Hurricane Georges in 1998, which was New Orleans area’s first big evacuation, the Derbes Law Firm foresaw the need to not only operate in a digital manner, but to protect client data by evolving to a paperless working environment.
 When Hurricane Katrina hit in August of 2005, the firm had most of its data in digital format, and was able to set up shop temporarily in Houma with its evacuated servers.
 By spring of 2006, the firm was back to normal, the extensive water and electrical damage to our office having been fully repaired.

 Involvement in the Community

-The Derbes Law Firm, LLC celebrated its 20th year of practice in 2015, following the retirement of Albert J. Derbes III on January 31, 2015.
-The firm has eight attorneys, including its two associates, Kaja S. Elmer and Bryan J. O’Neill, Jared S. Scheinuk, and David M. Serio.
+The firm has nine attorneys, including its three associates, Bryan J. O’Neill, Jared S. Scheinuk, and David M. Serio.
 Most of the firm’s staff bring more than a decade each of experience in the firm, including our in-house CPA, Hugh J. Posner.
 The Derbes Law Firm, LLC celebrates its 25th year of the practice of law this year, 2020.